What is ANSMET?

 Your letter will go into a big file that we look through each year, usually in the early spring.
 The letter should tell me several things.
 First, give us your personal reasons for wanting to join ANSMET’s altruistic efforts to recover meteorites for planetary science community.
 And second, how would getting involved with us help you?
 We want to understand what drives you to volunteer for a very challenging endeavor, how you balance the benefits to science with the costs and benefits to you personally.
 As might be expected, we give high priority to those involved in active research with Antarctic meteorites as university researchers or graduate students.
 For obvious reasons we also value some level of fitness and outdoor experience is helpful, and sheer enthusiasm is a wonderful thing, we place a much higher value on academic involvement with meteorites or other planetary materials.
 ANSMET needs strong intellects, not just strong bodies.
 Make sure you also tell me when you are available, paying particular attention to any academic or job commitments you may have.
 Just saying “I could go anytime” is not as useful as saying “I will finish my degree in spring of 2021 and would love to go for the 2021-2022 season”.
 We do not need a CV or 20 of your most famous publications, or photos from your hang-gliding trip in Nepal.

 Also, be patient. we get a hundred or more volunteers each year, and because most field parties are a mix of ANSMET veterans and newcomers (for safety), only a few new people are likely to be invited each season.
-Virtually everyone who volunteers will have to wait several years for an opportunity, so write new letters every year or so to increase your chances.
+Even the most qualified volunteers will probably have to wait several years for an opportunity, so write new letters every year to increase your chances and restate your interest.
 If possible, introduce yourself to one of us at scientific meetings.